programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 ```

 Now that we have loaded the model, we need to add our testing image.
 The first thing that we will do is load our image using the p5.js `loadImage()` function.
 The `loadImage()` function takes a path to the image as a parameter and returns a `p5.Image` object, which provides some additional functions to manipulate images compared with plain JavaScript.
 We can place this call in the `preload()` function.
 You can choose any of the test images or your own image to experiment with.
 Just place them in the same folder as the code.
-For the purposes of this tutorial, I am just going to load `testing0.jpg`, which is an image of an aircraft.
+For the purposes of this tutorial, we are just going to load `testing0.jpg`, which is an image of an aircraft.

 ```javascript